 Assessment findings:

-Marine mammals: Pelagic trawling is a source of significant concern for many CFs – seal habitats as well as critical well-defined habitats for smaller cetaceans.
-Source of notable concern for many other marine mammal habitats – to minimise risks the activity should be of a very limited scale only, works keep away from cetacean concentration areas, ships should have observers on board.
+Marine mammals: Pelagic trawling is a source of significant concern for many CFs, including seal habitats as well as critical, well-defined habitats for smaller cetaceans.
+Source of notable concern for many other marine mammal habitats where risks can be minimised with strict limitations on scale, keeping away from cetacean concentration areas, and having observers on board ships.

-Seabirds: Source of notable concern for many seabird CFs: activity can only take place at the depths of more than 40-50 m to minimise risks.
+Seabirds: Source of notable concern for many seabird CFs where the activity should only take place at depths of more than 40 m to minimise risks.
 Significant concern for spectacled eider.

-Fish: Source of significant concern for a number of CFs including key spawning areas and other critical habitats for several species.
+Fish: Source of significant concern for a number of CFs, including key spawning areas and other critical habitats for several species.

 Benthos: Source of minor concern for all applicable CFs.